This page might contain affiliate links, which will earn us a commission. As an Amazon Associate we earn from qualifying purchases.

 Their gestation period is 16-18 days, but this varies according to your pet’s species.
 The pups are weaned and separated from their mothers at about three weeks old.

-Unfortunately, both hamsters and gerbils have short lifespans.
+Both hamsters and gerbils are rodents.
+Unfortunately, rodents have short lifespans.

 However, caring for these small creatures is rewarding, and the time spend with them will be a fulfilling one that you will cherish for years.
 Hamsters will live for 2-2.5 years while gerbils will live for three years on average.